fredsakr/eloqua-csharp-rest-client/README.md

 eloqua-csharp-rest-client
 =========================

-Eloqua C# Rest Client is a library for REST API.
+Eloqua C# Rest Client is a library for Eloqua's REST API.
 It supports GET, POST, PUT and DELETE operations.
 The library contains models and clients for the Eloqua's core objects, including :
 * Accounts
 * Activities
 * Campaigns